monkey/monkey-docs/src/configuration/ipv6.md

 ## IPv6 system ready!

-If your system is ready for IPv6 you will get the message IPv6 ready system!, if not, we suggest to review your distribution documentation about how to make it work.
+If your system is ready for IPv6 you will get the message __IPv6 system ready!__, if not, we suggest to review your distribution documentation about how to make it work.
 Those steps are out of the scope of this document.

 Now you could check which interfaces have an IPv6 address ready to use: